-A player shall be sent off the field of play, if, in the opinion of the referee, he:
+A player shall be sent off the field of play and shown the red card, if, in the opinion of the referee, he:

+(n) is guilty of violent conduct;

+(o) is guilty of serious foul play;

+(p) uses foul or abusive language;

-- (n) is guilty of violent conduct or serious foul play; - (o) uses foul or abusive language; - (p) persists in misconduct after having received a caution.
+(q) is guilty of a second cautionable offence after having received a caution.

-If play is stopped by reason of a player being ordered from the field for an offence without a separate breach of the Law having been committed, the game shall be resumed by an indirect free-kick awarded to the opposing side from the place where the infringement occurred, subject to the overriding conditions imposed in Law XIII.
+If play is stopped by reason of a player being ordered from the field for an offence without a separate breach of the Law having been committed, the game shall be resumed by an indirect freekick awarded to the opposing side from the place where the infringement occurred, subject to the overriding conditions imposed in Law XIII.